The Calvary Christian School Handbook

 RELEASE OF TRANSCRIPTS

 Report cards, transcripts, and diplomas will not be issued at the end of the year, or released to a new school during the year, unless all tuition and school fees are paid and all scholastic requirements have been met.
 Official transcripts will not be released directly to students or parents, but unofficial transcripts are available upon request.
+Seniors desiring to apply to colleges and universities should provide a written request to have their transcripts sent to the specific college or university.

 STANDARDS OF CHRISTIAN CONDUCT